Drakkar-Software/OctoBot-Blog/2022-08-what-is-dca.md

 # What is dollar cost averaging strategy

-Dollar cost averaging is an investing technique whereby an investor purchases a fixed dollar amount of a particular investment on a regular schedule, regardless of the share price.
-By buying the same dollar amount each time, more shares are purchased when prices are low and fewer shares are bought when prices are high.
+Dollar cost averaging is an investing technique whereby an investor purchases a fixed dollar amount of a particular investment on a regular schedule, regardless of the cryptocurrency price.
+By buying the same dollar amount each time, more cryptocurrencys are purchased when prices are low and fewer cryptocurrencys are bought when prices are high.
 Over time, this technique can help reduce the effects of volatility and risk on an investment portfolio.

 One of the main advantages of dollar cost averaging is that it takes the emotion out of investing.
 By buying into an investment on a regular schedule, investors can avoid the temptation to "time the market" by trying to predict when prices will go up or down.
 This strategy can also help investors stick to their long-term goals, even when markets are going through short-term ups and downs.